 So, we’re going to consider these 2 cases and see that even narrowing down the cover glass thickness range between 0.5 mm and 2 mm still leaves us facing some hard design choices.

 The sensor’s sensitivity is high, more than 27%.
-This means that the touches will easily be registered, a benefit if a sensitive sensor is needed (eg for smartphones) or a drawback if it’ll be a sensor used in an environment with water droplets or dust, these particles can trigger the sensor.
-This design choice would also be good for a sensor that supports gestures, as high sensitivity is needed in such applications.
+This means that touches will easily register.
+If the sensor needs to be sensitive (eg for smartphones), that’s a benefit.
+If the sensor is for an environment with water droplets or dust, these particles can trigger it.
+So, the high sensitivity is a drawback.

-However, this thin cover glass choice, will lead in a fragile sensor, not durable enough for industrial applications.
+However, this cover glass is thin.
+It makes the sensor fragile and not durable enough for industrial applications.

 In this case, the sensitivity is just below 15%.
 The sensor could still be able to be controlled with the same controller as the one above with proper controller tuning.
 But which configuration should the design engineer choose?